AdamAllanThomas/draftboard/README.md

 ## Why?

-Cause I want to learn how to do stuff.
+Cause I want to learn how to do stuff, and this is stuff.

+## How does it work?

+Well.